 SWu is an Internet Key Exchange version 2 (IKEv2)-based interface, used to perform authentication, session creation, and negotiate IP Security (IPSec) sessions used at the user plane level.
-IKEv2 is the protocol used to set up security associations (SA) in the IPsec protocol suite.
-IKEv2 is specified in RFC 7296.
+IKEv2 is the protocol used to set up security associations (SA) in the IPSec protocol suite, and it is specified in RFC 7296.

 dsTest supports VoWiFi/VoWLAN testing with the SWu interface.
 IPSec tunnels are established from the User Equipment (UE) and the evolved Packet Data Gateway (ePDG), allowing access to the Evolved Packet Core (EPC) from non-3GPP untrusted networks.
 The UE establishes separate SWu instances for each PDN connection, and transports the packets of all bearers for the same PDN Connection between the UE and the ePDG.